DeplovsBrothers/MaciloveBlogSourceCode/README.md

 # How to write articles
 1. Open http://example.com/backdoor.php and enter your pass to install admin cookies.
 Withou it you can't open. editor.
 Without such cookies editor will redirect you to index page.
 2. Open http://example.com/editor/ and enter test article.
 Article title and subtitle will be detected automatically.
 Don't forget to enter unique URL.
-New source not necessary.
+News "source" is optional.
 3. Drag and drop images direcly to the editor textfield.

 Article always have main "front" image you can see.